webispy/DemoKit/README.md

 ## License and Copyright

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the Apache-2.0 License - see the [LICENSE](LICENSE) file for details

 Copyright (c) 2016 Samsung Electronics Co., Ltd.